(ML)

 ConnectX core values and the design principles derived from them

-The Pre-Trip phase is the most information-intensive and the most frequently used stage of the ConnectX experience.
+The Pre-Trip phase is the most information-intensive and most frequently used stage of the ConnectX experience.
 Here, users check essential vehicle status—such as remaining range and charging progress—prepare the car (pre-conditioning the cabin or optimizing charging cycles), and plan routes.
-It is also the phase where many competitors concentrate their connected features, which meant our team needed to meet point-of-parity expectations while still shaping a distinct Honda experience.
+It is also the phase where many competitors concentrate their connected features, requiring substantial focus to meet point-of-parity expectations while still shaping a distinct Honda experience.

-To support these needs, we surfaced critical status information—each vehicle’s real-time condition—directly on the home screen for instant visibility, with priority controls kept within immediate reach.
-Every screen follows a clean, intuitive layout aligned with our design principles and the Honda 0 pillars of Thin, Light, and Wise, making the experience approachable and confidence-building for all users, regardless of technical expertise.
+To support these needs, and aligned with our creative principles, my team and I surfaced critical status information—each vehicle’s real-time condition—directly on the home screen for immediate visibility, while keeping priority settings within easy reach (e.g., typically within two taps).
+Every screen follows a clean, intuitive layout aligned with our design principles and the Honda 0 pillars of Thin, Light, and Wise, making the experience approachable and confidence-building regardless of technical expertise.

 The new Honda ConnectX's home screen, offering an immediate snapshot and quick control for Honda cars